The Coon Rapids Liberty Bell

 The urn remains on the property, but not on public display.
 Our guide explains how the tone of the tour is shifting toward joy, away from mourning.
 Then he points to a cage on the second-floor balcony with Prince’s two pet doves.* This is the closest we’ll get to the residential portion of Paisley Park.
 We’re one minute in, and Dawn and I are doing a terrible job of not feeling sad.

 As we move to the main entrance hall of the mostly windowless complex, four pyramidic skylights illuminate the 16-foot Prince logo set in the tile floor.
 Out of superstitious respect, I avoid stepping on the logo as we filter in.
 Our sadness is quickly cut by the sheer weirdness of the place.
 On two sides of the hall are small offices, each has been decorated to commemorate one of his albums.
 On the third side is a modest kitchenette where Prince would watch Timberwolves games and make microwave popcorn.
 On the fourth side are stairs to the residence and a new wall, covering the entrance to the elevator.

 The last exhibit before the gift shop is the most personal: a collection of the fan-made chainlink fence memorial.
 The entire display was painstakingly disassembled and cataloged.
 The museum regularly rotates portions of the memorial.

 A stern but warm-looking security guard mans the exit, eying us as we shop.
 We pick out some tee shirts for family, a tour book and a O(+> keychain.
 Having had time to match our faces to our licenses, the guard hands us back the content of our pleather pouches, and we leave Paisley Park.

-Just like that, we’re back into the light of day, back into the real world, back into a world without Prince and world where Prince will never die.
+Just like that, we’re back into the light of day, back into the real world, back into a world without Prince and a world where Prince will never die.
 We’ve had our share of death and memorializing and bronze and purple and caged doves for one day.
-Time to hop in our rental car, buy a bag of apples, a tub of caramel, drive to Litchfield, and live while we’re alive.
+Time to hop in our rental car, buy a bag of apples, and a tub of caramel, drive to Litchfield, and live while we’re alive.